ArazAbishov/abishov.github.io/_posts/2017-08-08-hexocat-bot-part-2.markdown

 The `prepare_response` function takes in the `text` parameter, which is a message that will be shown to the Slack user.
 The hardcoded `in_channel` response type signals Slack that message has to be shown to the all participants of the channel.
 The resulting `SlackResponse` instance is converted into the JSON string and set as a response body.

 A careful reader will notice that implementation of the main function has changed significantly.
 There is no logic for processing command line arguments anymore.
-Initialization of the Anterofit's adapter now takes place within the `hexocat` function.
+Initialization of the Anterofit's adapter will take place within the `hexocat` function.
 The only responsibility of the main function is to initialize and mount the `hexocat` handler.

 Now you can `cargo run` the server and execute a request against it.
 Note, that you have to supply text and token properties within the FormUrlEncoded body of the HTTP request.
-You can use postman or curl for testing the bot.
-Example of the curl request:
+You can use Postman or cURL for testing the bot.
+Example of the cURL request:

 ```bash
 curl -X POST \